• Skip to primary navigation

 Why is the Japanese Garden Closed?

-The Japanese Garden will be open all day then close from 6:00pm-8:00pm to prepare for the lighting of the lanterns in that area.
-The gate to the Japanese Garden will re-open around 8:00pm.
+The Japanese Garden can be accessed from inside the Marjorie McNeely Conservatory from 10 – 6pm.
+Then, from 6:00pm-8:00pm it is closed to prepare for the lighting of the lanterns in that area.
+The gate to the Japanese Garden will open around 8:00pm.
 Please, no flash photography in the garden when it reopens.

-I want to become a vendor.
+I want to become a vendor in 2026.
 Who should I contact?

 All new vendors have to be vetted through our planning committee.
-You can start the process by emailing our Events Coordinator at noah.petermeier@ci.stpaul.mn.us with a synopsis of your group and what your booth will be promoting at this year’s festival.
+You can start the process by emailing our Events Coordinator at comomarketing@ci.stpaul.mn.us with a synopsis of your group and what your booth will be promoting at the festival.